-If the recipient of an equalization payment files for Bankruptcy, the entitlement to the equalization payment (but not support) will vest in the Insolvency Trustee.
-The trustee will pursue collection of the equalization payment, and distribute it amongst the creditors.
+One further complication: If Spouse A is owed an equalization payment by Spouse B and files a bankruptcy, the entitlement to the equalization payment (but not any child or spousal support) will vest with the Insolvency Trustee.
+The trustee will pursue collection of the equalization payment from Spouse B and distribute it among the bankruptcy’s creditors.

-If the recipient of an equalization payment files a proposal, the recipient is entitled to keep any equalization payments due and owing however, when arriving at an amount to offer creditors under the proposal, the Administrator of the proposal will consider the chances of collecting on that equalization payment.
+In the case of Spouse A filing a consumer proposal the rules are a bit different.
+In a consumer proposal, the spouse who is the recipient of an equalization payment is entitled to keep any equalization payments due and owing.
+However, when arriving at an amount to offer creditors under the proposal, the Administrator of the proposal will consider the chances of collecting on that equalization payment.

 It’s also important to be clear on the rules surrounding the date a proposal or bankruptcy are filed with the court by the Trustee on behalf of either party.
 If the spouses separate after the date one of them files for bankruptcy or a Consumer Proposal, that spouse would not be able to file a claim in the bankruptcy or the proposal or share in any of the dividends.